DA0-DA0/dao-contracts/contracts/proposal/dao-proposal-single/README.md

 Proposals may be configured with an optional `VetoConfig` - a configuration describing the veto flow.

-VetoConfig timelock period enables an oversight committee to hold the main DAO accountable by vetoing proposals during (and potentially before entering into) the timelock period.
+VetoConfig timelock period enables a party (such as an oversight committee DAO) to hold the main DAO accountable by vetoing proposals once (and potentially before) they are passed for a given timelock period.

 No actions from DAO members are allowed during the timelock period.